SEEDx-Catalyst/Code-Camp/sprint-01-chatbot/README.md

 ## Main Tasks:
 Your chatbot must know how to answer, “What is the top 5 opportunity in my business”.
+(NEW) Deploy / Connect the bot in an interface - Messenger, Slack, LINE, etc.

 ## Bonus Tasks:
 If your chatbot can perform other business operations. [(Hint)](https://github.com/B1SA/smb-recast-bot)

 ## Important Timeline of Events:
 - 29 April 2019: Community Call to address any issues / concerns
-- 6 May 2019: Submission of Solution
+- 13 May 2019: Submission of Solution
-- 8 May 2019: Announcement of "The Best Chatbot"
+- To be disclosed: Announcement of "The Best Chatbot"

 ## Helpline:
 - Contact me via Slack if you face with any issues.